ikofori/ikofori.github.io/_pages/research.md

 **[Economic globalisation and Africa's quest for greener and more inclusive growth: The missing link](https://doi.org/10.1016/j.inteco.2024.100509)**, International Economics, (joint with Andreas Freytag and Simplice A. Asongu), 2024. <br/>

-**[Economic globalisation and Africa's quest for greener and more inclusive growth: The missing link](https://doi.org/10.1016/j.tncr.2024.200056)**, International Economics, (joint with Andreas Freytag and Simplice A. Asongu), 2024. <br/>

-**[Economic globalisation and Africa's quest for greener and more inclusive growth: The missing link](https://doi.org/10.1016/j.inteco.2024.100509)**, International Economics, (joint with Andreas Freytag and Simplice A. Asongu), 2024. <br/>

 **[Repackaging FDI for inclusive growth: Nullifying effects and policy-relevant thresholds of governance](https://doi.org/10.1016/j.tncr.2024.200056)**, Transnational Corporations Review, (joint with Simplice A. Asongu), 2024. <br/>

 **[The role of energy equity and income inequality in environmental sustainability](https://doi.org/10.1016/j.jclepro.2024.143183)**, Journal of Cleaner Production, (joint with Pamela E. Ofori and Kenneth Annan), 2024. <br/>